Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: Continuous extension to progressively measurable strategies

 We conclude this section with the main result \cref{thm:contextcostfct} that the cost functional~$\pmJ$ in~\eqref{eq:def_costfct_pm} can be regarded as a continuous extension of the cost functional~$\fvJ$ in~\eqref{eq:defcostfctmultivariate} from finite-variation strategies to progressively measurable strategies.
-In our proof of \cref{thm:contextcostfct} we require that $\mathscr{Q}$ and $\KK$ are $\cS_{\ge 0}^n$-valued to identify certain positive semidefinite symmetric bilinear forms (cf.~\cref{lem:convergence_helper}).